Deba101/Spectrum_Enforcement/README.md

 $python plot_happy.py

-Note: The input data in the .py files need to be changed for generating the plots of different experiments.
+Note: The input data in the .py files need to be changed for generating the plots of the different experiments.